fordparsons/duo-seel/README.md

 ### Follow the instructions in "start-here.md"

-### Select a resource from "inflate.md", complete its config file, submit the inflation script, and access the demo URL
+### Select a resource from "inflate.md", complete its config file, submit the inflation script, and access the demo